kevin-rn/Functional-Programming/Week 3A: Types and Classes.md

 Note that when pretty printing a string value, JSON has moderately involved escaping rules that we must follow.
 For this exercise, you can approximate the escaping rules by using ```show``` on the string.
 This will use the Haskell escaping rules rather than the JSON escaping rules, which is good enough for the tests of this exercise.
 For the full project you will need to implement the proper JSON escaping rules, however.

-(This assignment is based on the material from (Chapter 5 of Real World Haskell)[http://book.realworldhaskell.org/read/writing-a-library-working-with-json-data.html], which is licensed under a Attribution-NonCommercial 3.0 Unported Creative Commons license.)
+(This assignment is based on the material from [Chapter 5 of Real World Haskell](http://book.realworldhaskell.org/read/writing-a-library-working-with-json-data.html), which is licensed under a Attribution-NonCommercial 3.0 Unported Creative Commons license.)

 ### Tests:
 ```haskell